-The Company is incorporated under the Companies Act 2006 as a public limited company and registered in England and Wales.
+The Company is incorporated under the Companies Act 2006 and registered in England and Wales.

 The immediate parent company is GH Ltd, a company incorporated under the Companies Act 2006 and registered in England and Wales.
 The ultimate parent company is The Law Debenture Intermediary Corporation PLC ("LD PLC"), a company registered in England and Wales, the shares being held under a trust arrangement.
-LD PLC do not consolidate the results of the Company.
+LD PLC does not consolidate the results of the Company.